Merkoba/Meltdown/README.md

 open the file on the Geany text editor after it is saved.

 It simply passes the file path as an argument to the command/script.

+---

+>numbers

+Show numbers in the tab bar.